ojusxe/lumo-playground/README.md

 - [WIP @custom-avatar] drag/drop a new 3D model onto the page to import it (GLB/GLTF format)
 - [WIP @speech-recognition.js] say "drag", "rotate", "scale", or "animate" to change the interaction mode

-### Requirements and permissions
+#### Requirements and permissions

-- Modern web browser with WebGL support
-- Camera / microphone access
+Modern web browser with WebGL support & camera / microphone access

 ### Technologies